Public Health vs. Medicine vs. Nursing

 - Introduction to Biology

-There are also courses that prepare students to earn their licensure and provide patient care, such as Foundations of Nursing Practice, Acute and Chronic Illness Management, and Nursing Pharmacology.
-Exact courses vary based on the program.
+Courses that prepare students to earn licensure and provide patient care may include Foundations of Nursing Practice, Acute and Chronic Illness Management, and Nursing Pharmacology.
+Exact courses vary by program.

-Public health focuses on mass population instead of individual treatment.
-However, there can be some overlap between public health and nursing in foundational coursework.
+Public health focuses on populations rather than individual treatment.
+However, public health and nursing can overlap in foundational coursework.

 Degree and Licensure Requirements Comparison